 A quick search for books on Amazon may yield unexpected results, with numerous copycat titles appearing alongside their legitimate bestseller counterparts.

-Knockoff titles such as Twilight New Moon, I am the Girl with the Dragon Tattoo, and Thirty-Five Shades of Gray are increasingly common to fool unassuming readers into buying the wrong book.
+Knockoff titles such as Twilight New Moon, I am the Girl with the Dragon Tattoo, and

 Amazon Kindle review

 Kindle Keyboard review

 Some don't even bother to change the title, such as the now removed knockoff

 Shared in common between the knockoffs is Amazon's CreateSpace tool and service.
 CreateSpace makes it easy for authors to self-publish their books through Amazon and other sites, with proceeds split between the author and Amazon.

 Of course, not all CreateSpace books are copycats and scams, but a significant number of those scam books list CreateSpace as their publisher.

 When other media outlets approached Amazon about the surge in knockoffs, the retailer removed many of the offending titles.